katsumi-neko/fedora-setup/README.md

 # fedora-setup
-My personal list of commands to setup fedora on an Nvidia or AMD GPU system.
+My personal list of commands to setup fedora on an Nvidia system.
- * Skip the Nvidia steps if you have an AMD GPU

 ## Quality of life DNF options
 * This is what my `/etc/dnf/dnf.conf` looks like.
 ```
 [main]
-fastestmirror=True
 max_parallel_downloads=10
 defaultyes=True
 installonly_limit=3